Welcome to my ultimate guide on where to see sea turtles in the Bahamas!

 To see turtles, head to the mangroves that surround the island.
 Here you’ll find an abundance of sea life including sea turtles, tropical fish and nurse sharks.

-This island is uninhabited and less busy than other islands such as Green Turtle Cay.
+This island is uninhabited and less busy than other islands such as Green Turtle Cay which often gets super busy.
 It’s the perfect place to snorkel with sea turtles and get lost in nature.

 As the island isn’t busy, you’ll likely be able to snorkel with the turtles all by yourself!